matheuscassol/last-hotel-api/README.md

 The stay can’t be longer than 3 days                                          | Validations/ Notification pattern. ***Clients can book multiple times in sequence***
-Reservation can't be more than 30 days in advance                             | Validations/ Notification pattern Reservation starts at least the next day of booking                           | Validations/ Notification pattern A day in the hotel room starts from 00:00:00 to 23:59:59                      | Input dates is overritten with the correct times.
+Reservation can't be more than 30 days in advance                             | Validations/ Notification pattern Reservation starts at least the next day of booking                           | Validations/ Notification pattern A day in the hotel room starts from 00:00:00 to 23:59:59                      | Input dates is overwritten with the correct times.
 See example in the **Usage** section
-Every user can check availability, make a reservation, cancel it or modify it | Any user can modify any booking for simplicity
+Every user can check availability, make a reservation, cancel it or modify it | ***Any user can modify any booking for simplicity***
 To simplify the API is insecure                                               | No authentication/authorization

 ## Usage